SeamusFinlayson/initiative-tracker/README.md

 These are the major improvements I made with this extension:

-* Add token images to the initiative
+- Add token images to the initiative
-* Add a *delete from initiative* button to the initiative list
+- Add a _delete from initiative_ button to the initiative list
-* Add a sort button so the order doesn't change while you are typing
+- Add a dedicated sort button so the order doesn't change while you are typing
-* Add hover and focus highlights to the initiative input
+- Add hover and focus highlights to the initiative input
+- Add the option to sort using descending or ascending order
+- Add the option to display a back button
+- Add the option to display a round counter

 ## How it Works